Weebit Nano: History

 In October 2020, Weebit, together with Leti, completed its technology stabilization process so that its technology is now ready for transfer to a production fab.

 In September 2021, Weebit and SkyWater Technology announced an agreement to take Weebit's ReRAM to volume production.
 As part of the agreement, SkyWater has licensed Weebit's ReRAM technology to use as embedded Non-Volatile Memory in customer designs.

 In September 2021, Weebit, together with Leti, produced, tested and characterized fully functional 1 Mb ReRAM arrays in a 28 nm FDSOI process on 300mm wafers.

 Weebit demonstrated its ReRAM IP module publicly for the first time in June 2022.

 Also in June, Weebit taped out demo chips integrating its embedded ReRAM module to SkyWater Technology's foundry.
 This was followed in November 2022 with Weebit receiving from SkyWater the first production wafers incorporating its embedded ReRAM technology from Skywater -- the first time silicon wafers of Weebit ReRAM have been received from a production fab.

 In March 2023, Weebit and SkyWater announced availability of Weebit's first commercially available ReRAM IP product.
 The IP in SkyWater's S130 process targets applications in automotive, defense and beyond.

 Weebit and SkyWater confirmed in June 2023 that Weebit ReRAM IP has been fully qualified for industrial temperatures employing SkyWater's 130nm CMOS (S130) process.

 In October 2023, foundry DB HiTek licensed Weebit ReRAM for use in its customers' designs.
 Weebit ReRAM will be available in DB HiTek's 130nm BCD process.

 Weebit and Efabless Corp. announced a collaboration in May 2024 giving Efabless chipIgnite customers access to Weebit's ReRAM to incorporate into design prototypes manufactured using SkyWater Technology's 130nm CMOS (S130) process.

 Weebit licensed its ReRAM technology to tier-1 semiconductor supplier onsemi in January 2025.
 The Weebit ReRAM IP will be integrated into the onsemi Treo platform to provide embedded NVM.

-Weebit signed a design license agreement with its first product customer, a US- based company that plans to incorporate Weebit's technology into select security-related applications.
+Weebit signed a design license agreement with its first product customer, a US-based company that plans to incorporate Weebit's technology into select security-related applications.

-Management

-Weebit Nano is led by CEO Coby Hanoch.
-Hanoch has held roles as VP of Worldwide Sales and member of the Board of Directors of processor company Codasip, VP of Worldwide Sales at the EDA company Jasper Design Automation and CEO of PacketLight, a developer of DWDN and OTN equipment for data transport.
-He was also a member of the founding team and VP at the EDA company Verisity.
-He previously held engineering management roles with National Semiconductor.
+In December 2025, Texas Instruments (TI) licensed Weebit ReRAM for embedded processing semiconductors in advanced process nodes.

+In March 2026, Weebit ReRAM was selected for use in a project funded by the Republic of Korea's government aimed at advancing ultra-low-power analog compute in memory (ACiM) technology for AI applications.

+Leadership

+Weebit Nano has been led by CEO Coby Hanoch since 2017.

 In addition to CEO Coby Hanoch, the Weebit Nano board of directors includes: